-The above table shows that the City's total unfunded liability is \$3,013,522, with nearly two-thirds of that unfunded liability being in the 02 - Police division.
-Given that the police group is the largest single source of the unfunded liability, the City has closed division 20 (which was created in 2011) and creating a new hybrid plan division HA for new police officers hired after July 1, 2017.
+The above table shows that the City's total unfunded liability is \$2,864,137, with nearly 60% of that unfunded liability being in the 02 - Police group.
+Given that the police group is the largest single source of the unfunded liability, the City is in the process of closing group 20 (which was created in 2011) and creating a new hybrid plan for new police officers hired after July 1, 2017.
 The hybrid plan combines a defined benefit with a 401k-style defined contribution component as a way of further controlling the City's future pension liabilities.